 Fair value of lease receivables is measured at the present value of total expected lease receivables, discounted by the rate of interest to be used when the lessor newly contracts a similar lease transaction and is classified as Level 2.
-The fair values of trade and other receivables other than lease receivables approximate their carrying amount because of the short maturities of these receivables and are classified as Level 2 under fair value measurement and disclosure.
+The carrying amounts of trade and other receivables other than lease receivables approximate their fair values because of the short maturities of these receivables and are classified as Level 2 under fair value measurement and disclosure.